Nick Ring: Post UFC career

 Nick was released from the UFC.
 In his first post-UFC bout, he defeated Jason Zentgraf via unanimous decision at Hard Knocks Fighting Championship 43 on May 22, 2015, in Calgary, Alberta.

 Personal life

+Nick Ring and both of his parents were born in the United States of America.
 On June 6, 2012, Ring was leaving a Starbucks at Macleod Trail and 94th Avenue in Calgary when he saw a group of about 6–10 people across the street beating up a couple to steal a young woman's backpack.
 One girl had another girl by her hair and was kneeing her in the face while her boyfriend was trying to protect her but was being held down.
 Ring got out of his car, checked on the victims, and along with another bystander who saw the fight in progress started to chase what he called the "wannabe gangsters" who ran when they saw them.
 As he chased the suspects, who appeared to be about 17 or 18 years old, Ring called police on his cellphone and the pair were able to catch one suspect.
 Ring says police caught another five or six suspects.
+Calgary Police have advised citizens to avoid participating in this type of heroics.